 The Student Life department does not provide transportation.
-It must be arranged by the student's parents or legal guardians and the church/synagogue with advance permission from the student's parents or legal guardians and the dormitory staff members.
+It must be arranged by the student's parents or legal guardians and with the religious venue with advance permission from the student's parents or legal guardians and the dormitory staff members.